eduxfernandes05/eduxfernandes05/README.md

 ## 🤝 Let’s Connect

-Feel free to check out my projects or reach out for collaboration, internships, or tech chats! 🚀
+Feel free to check out my projects or reach out for collaboration or tech chats! 🚀